-Aging analysis is helping accountants since ages and beyond doubt this is one the those reports that are prepared almost every period to track both receivables and payables.
-If you want to learn more about aging or ageing analysis do read my explanation: What is age, aged, ageing or aging analysis?
+Aging analysis is helping accountants since ages and is one of those reports that are prepared mostly in Excel to track both receivables and payables.
+So today we are learning how to conduct aging analysis in Excel.
+Before we learn how to create aging reports in excel, if you want to learn more about aging or ageing analysis concept do read my explanation: What is age, aged, ageing or aging analysis?

 If you are new to this analysis tool and don’t know what it does I strongly recommend reading the above mentioned explanation as only then you will grab the concept of what we are going to do and why we are going to do.